sysantonio/boukii-admin-panel/src/docs/api/v5-overview.md

 Use this route to confirm that the V5 API is reachable.

 The Season module manages school terms and is exposed under `/api/v5/seasons`.
-See `docs/v5/season.md` for all Season endpoints.
+See `docs/api/season.md` for all Season endpoints.

-Authentication routes live under `/api/v5/auth` and are detailed in `docs/v5/auth.md`.
-The `/api/v5/schools` endpoint which lists schools for a season is covered in `docs/v5/school.md`.
+Authentication routes live under `/api/v5/auth` and are detailed in `docs/api/auth.md`.
+V5 introduces a new season selection flow for users without valid season assignments - see `docs/api/v5-season-selection-implementation.md` for complete implementation details.

+The `/api/v5/schools` endpoint which lists schools for a season is covered in `docs/api/school.md`.
 ## Running V5 Tests

 Feature tests for V5 reside under `tests/Feature`, currently starting with `V5HealthCheckTest.php`.
 Run all tests with: